Foundation Models for Bioacoustics -- a Comparative Review: Review of Bioacoustic Models

 The choice of training data is a key factor in model development.
 We summarise the key data sources of each model in Table~\ref{tab:model-datasets}.
 The models can be broadly categorised into two groups: pure bioacoustic models and mixed-source models.

-\paragraph{Pure bioacoustic models} are trained exclusively on bioacoustic datasets, trained from one data source. \gls{xc} is the most commonly used data source, exclusively used for training BirdMAE, ConvNext$_{BS}$, Perch, and ProtoCLR.
+\paragraph{Pure bioacoustic models} are trained exclusively on bioacoustic datasets, each on a single data source. \gls{xc} is the most commonly used data source, exclusively used for training BirdMAE, ConvNext$_{BS}$, Perch, and ProtoCLR.
 The dedicated BirdSet training split is used to train BirdMAE and ConvNext$_{BS}$, while ProtoCLR uses the BIRB train subset and Perch uses a custom one.
 Animal2Vec is trained exclusively on the \gls{mkt} dataset, whereas ViT$_{INS}$ is trained on the INS dataset.
 BirdNET v2.4 utilises a custom \gls{xc} training split as well as \gls{mac}, the soundscape evaluation subsets from BirdSet, and project-internal data.